-– National Honor Society Applications will be accepted on February 25, 2022.
+– National Honor Society Applications for UNDERCLASSMEN will be accepted until Friday, February 17th, 2023.

-– National Honor Society Induction will be held on May 2, 2022.
+– The National Honor Society Induction will be held in May

 For a copy of the National Honor Society Application and Community Service Log, please click on the following links.

 - National Honor Society Senior Application

 - Community Service Log

 In order to be selected, a student must fill out the attached application and meet ALL of the membership qualifications.
 It is important to know that NHS is not just an academic organization; service, leadership, and character are equally important in the selection and membership process.
 The membership qualifications are as follows:

 GRADE LEVEL – Students grades 10-12 are qualified to apply for membership.

 GPA – Students must have a cumulative GPA of at least 3.5 weighted (page 8)